aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/automerge-for-dynamics-crm/using-and-configuring-crm-automerge/_index.md

 Below are the steps to create and upload Template in CRM

 - Open word and create a template.
-- Insert MailMerge fields for data comming from CRM.
+- Insert MailMerge fields for data coming from CRM.

 ![using-and-configuring-crm-automerge-1](1)